 History has conveyed that certainly one of the most sustainable and powerful instruments for empowering global development has been education.
 Community workers and philanthropists who have dedicated their lives to serving poverty-stricken areas across the world have universally agreed that education has been the only long-term resolution for getting communities on their feet.

 Every individual is faced with a problem that directly or indirectly impacts his or her day-to-day activities and this can be in both developed and developing communities.
-Whether it’s those that wake up without a roof or those that do, both encounter different kinds of challenges but personal obstacles nonetheless.
+Both groups of people encounter different kinds of challenges but personal obstacles nonetheless.
 Teaching these individuals how to build a business with a social purpose that positively impacts people, communities, environments and economies equips them to avoid dependency on external bodies when addressing problems.

 How this can be achieved is quite simple.
 Individuals can be convinced that they can take matters into their own hands by empowering them from an earlier age with the belief that creating social impact is achievable by anyone as long as creativity is present.
 Creativity facilitates the appreciation of novelty and theorists have verified that meta-cognitive processes involved in creativity can be taught, (Clapham, Maria M. 1997).